10 Ways to Establish Yourself as an Expert Investigator

 10. Use your imagination

 If you have come up with innovative ways to showcase your expertise, we’d like to hear about them.
-Tell your fellow investigators about how you’ve established yourself as an expert by posting on PInow’s Investigator LinkedIn Group or Yahoo!
-Group.
+Tell your fellow investigators about how you’ve established yourself as an expert by posting on PInow’s Investigator LinkedIn Group.